 Julia is also project lead for the International Kidney Cancer Coalition (IKCC); a global collaboration of national patient groups supporting those affected by kidney cancer.
-She is also a patient advocate for the Rarer Cancers Foundation.
+She was also Head of Patient Support for the Rarer Cancers Foundation from 2011 until 2016.

 Diagnosed herself with breast cancer in 2005 and 2008, Julia has undergone surgery and chemotherapy and understands how it feels to face a diagnosis of cancer.
 A passionate patient advocate who firmly believes patients have a stronger voice when working together and who should be involved in all aspects of their own care.

 Sharon Deveson Kell BSc PhD MBA – Head of Medical Relations